shivanshisharma/ElevatorControlSystem/README.md

     c)Floor

 Test Case:
 Run the scheduler class.
 It will wait for a packet from the Floor class.
 Run the Floor class and it will send a packet to the Scheduler.
 Running the Elevetor class will send a packet to the Scheduler class and receive a repsonse.
 It will then send another packet to the Scheduler which will forward it to the Floor.
 This process is well defined using the Sequence Diagram.
+To test reading from a file use the ReadFile.test class.

 Sequence Diagram:
 https://github.com/fareedxah/ElevatorSystem-SYSC3303/blob/master/Iteration1/ElevatorSystem/SequenceDiagram.png